l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-22-days-18-23-through-the-smoky-mountains.md

     <img src="{{site.baseurl}}/assets/blog_images/hiking/at_2017_2019/north_carolina_tennessee/day18-23/charles_bunion_view.JPG"/>
 </figure>

-After 14-15 miles, the IT band running down the side of my knee begins to ache.
-In the last couple miles to the shelter, my knee gives out on me several times.
-Maybe I'll take it easy tomorrow, I think.
+After 14-15 miles, the IT band running down the side of my knee begins to ache. *Maybe I'll take it easy tomorrow,* I think.

 Though I consider taking a zero day, I can't resist hiking when I see sun the next morning. *This may be one of my only chances to hike in the sun in the Smokies.*

 A fellow hiker walks over to his pack, saying, "Let's see if I have received the blessing of the acorns."
-He shakes out his pack.
+He shakes it out.
 "I have not."

 I stop for lunch at Tri-Corner Knob Shelter.
 My IT band still feels tender.
 About 15 minutes in, a uniformed young woman shows up, curly hair tied back in a headband.